 Joy Heath Rush

-Joy Heath Rush is the CEO of the International Legal Technology Association (ILTA), contributing to discussions on the past, present, and future of legal technology.
+Joy Heath Rush is a leader in legal technology, serving as CEO of the International Legal Technology Association (ILTA).

 Kade Crockford

-Kade Crockford is the Director of the Technology for Liberty Program at the ACLU of Massachusetts, discussing the impact of face surveillance in the courtroom.
+Kade Crockford is the Director of the Technology for Liberty Program at the ACLU of Massachusetts.

 Kendra Albert